-Figure 16: Elastic energy, Griffith energy and cost function, as a function of the imposed displacement, for the ten initializations of Figure 15.
-The first initialization corresponds to the largest critical load (or discontinuity) and the the critical load is decreasing with the label of the initialization.
+Fig. 16.
+Elastic energy, Griffith energy and cost function, as a function of the imposed displacement, for the 10 initializations of Fig. 15.
+The first initialization corresponds to the largest critical load (or discontinuity) and the critical load is decreasing with the label of the initialization.